 - 1–Tremor (within 6 hours of alcohol cessation).

 - 2–Hallucination (usually 12–24 hours after alcohol cessation).

 - 3–Withdrawal seizure, usually grand mal (any time after 24 hours of cessation).

 - 4–DTs (48–72 hours after alcohol cessation).

 Delirium Tremens Treatment

 Due to the severity of DTs, immediate medical attention is needed.
-Medication is usually administered upon diagnosis to help mitigate and reduce the severity of DTs.
+During DTS treatment, medication is usually administered upon diagnosis to help mitigate and reduce the severity of DTs.
 Medications can help prevent DTs, and usually high doses of intravenous benzodiazepines and other symptom-specific medications can help prevent and regulate DT symptoms.3 The administration of vitamins and thiamine should be administered along with benzodiazepines, and individuals with severe DTs require hospitalization.3